carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     - If we waited what would be the drawbacks?
     - Do we need to wait for it to be able to implement this feature?

-- What is the good initial chunk of work that would make more sense?
 - Would it be helpful to implement some intermediate steps while we build this feature?

 - Can we in a first approach just provide a command-line flag to change strategies?
     - Would this reduce the total amount of complexity of this feature?

 - Should copying OCI Images to different Registries be allowed?

   My initial inclination is to do not allow and even raise an error if the Registries do not match.